engagementlab/AtStake/README.md

 ## Developers
 This is a Unity3D 4.6 project.
 Clone the repository and open the project in Unity to make edits.

 Players connect to an installation of Unity's Master Server at `54.149.47.87`.
-[Some edits were made](http://answers.unity3d.com/questions/429957/unity-master-server-ubuntu-build-problem.html) to the Master Server.
+[Some edits were made](http://answers.unity3d.com/questions/429957/unity-master-server-ubuntu-build-problem.html) to the Master Server, so if you need to install it on a new server, use the files [here](https://github.com/engagementgamelab/AtStake/tree/master/Server).

 #### Starting the server
 **1.** You must have the SSH key `atstake.pem`